drycc/workflow/src/understanding-workflow/architecture.md

 ## Topologies

-Deis Workflow no longer dictates a specific topology or server count for your deployment.
+Drycc Workflow no longer dictates a specific topology or server count for your deployment.
 The platform components will happily run on single-server configurations as well as multi-server production clusters.